 The chemical reaction was practically instantaneous.
 A mighty stream of water jetted out and impacted on the kitbag, sending pieces of burning canvas pirouetting into the air but failing to quench the fire.
 I was all for grabbing another extinguisher, but Steve, a fellow armourer but one of the few with brains, suggested sticking the kitbag in the bath and turning on the tap.
 I did, and the fire went out, maybe I should have thought of that in the first place.

 I placed the soggy remains of the kitbag in the drying room, cleared up as much of the mess on the landing as possible, then went back to my pit and slept like a log.

-Came the dawn and I had to report the use of extinguisher fire, type soda-acid, quantity one, to the squadron orderly room which was presided over by Flight Sergeant Arthur Lenz, a man whose presence filled me with dread and whose intimidating stare turned my bowels to water.
+Came the dawn and I had to report to the squadron orderly room the use of extinguisher fire, type soda-acid, quantity two.
+The office was presided over by Flight Sergeant Arthur Lenz, a man whose presence filled me with dread and whose intimidating stare turned my bowels to water.

-He was surprisingly sanguine about the use of the extinguisher, only asking why I had felt the need to employ said extinguisher.
-When I told him it was to put out my burning kitbag he displayed a remarkable lack of astonishment, as if such an event was a common occurrence.
+He was surprisingly sanguine about the use of the extinguishers, only asking why I had felt the need to employ them.
+When I told him it was to put out my burning kitbag, and the first one had not worked, he displayed a remarkable lack of astonishment, as if burning kitbags were a common phenomenon.

 “Dunno’ Ch ...
 Flight Sergeant, it was alight when I got woken up.”